 The official should extend the period of his or her ROA by the amount of time used for vacations, illness, holidays or other reasons during the three-month period, so that a full three months of active working days are reflected on the ROA.
 The official must sign the ROA attesting to its accuracy.
-Failure to complete an ROA will result in the suspension of membership benefits, including Member Annual Statements, tier reinstatement, requests for previous service credit, accrual of additional service credit, benefit estimates and pension benefits.
+Failure to complete an ROA will result in the suspension of membership benefits, including access to Retirement Online, receiving Member Annual Statements, tier reinstatements, requests for previous service credit, accrual of additional service credit, benefit estimates and pension benefits.

 The governing board must review each entry listed on an ROA to determine whether the entries are appropriate.
 The board must exclude any duties that are not work-related from the calculation of the average number of days worked per month.

 - Attending municipality-sponsored events